Hokfu/Flower-image-classification/README.md

 <br><br>
 This is my first project on image classification.
 <br><br>
+The trained model is converted to Tensorflow lite for light usages.
 # Dataset
 Train dataset has 529 daisy images and 1275 dandelion images.<br>
 Validation dataset has 1620 daisy images and 1821 dandelion images.<br>